mendix/docs/content/en/docs/appstore/connectors/email-connector.md

     Make sure that microflow is accepting the string parameters `State` and `Comment`.
 Refer to the sample microflow **OCH_Background_SubscriptionStateChanged**.

     {{% alert color="warning" %}}When duplicating this microflow, do not change input parameters’ name and data type.{{% /alert %}}

-{{% alert color="info" %}}
+#### 4.5.1 Enabling Subscription in Email Settings

+#### 4.5.2 Additional Considerations

-Before subscribing to incoming email, it is recommended to attempt to unsubscribe from incoming email so that application will not end up having duplicate subscription for a single email account.
+* Before subscribing to incoming email, it is recommended to attempt to unsubscribe from incoming email so that application will not end up having duplicate subscription for a single email account.
 The complete flow of subscription is shown in the microflow **SUB_EmailAccount_SubscribeForEmailNotification**.
-{{% /alert %}}

-{{% alert color="info" %}}
-The subscription to new emails will only work if email account is configured with IMAP/S protocol and if the email server supports notifications.
+* The subscription to new emails will only work if email account is configured with IMAP/S protocol and if the email server supports notifications.
 The subscription will end if the app is stopped.
 To subscribe again in between app restarts, register the **Sample_ASU_SubscribeForEmailNotification** microflow in the **After Startup** option.
-{{% /alert %}}

 ### 4.6 Unsubscribing from Incoming Email